-- 4.1 The overall stance on fraud by the Council is set by our Anti-Fraud and Corruption Policy, Fraud and Corruption Response Plan, and the Whistle Blowing Code.
-Revisions to the first two of these were approved by the Audit Committee in 2013/14, whilst a revised Whistleblowing and Serious Misconduct Policy was launched in 2015. - 4.2 As part of our work in raising the awareness of fraud throughout the Council we produce Fraud Spotlight, a bi-annual fraud bulletin covering topical fraud related issues.
+- The overall stance on fraud by the Council is set by our Anti-Fraud and Corruption Policy, Fraud and Corruption Response Plan, and the Whistle Blowing Code.
+Revisions to the first two of these were approved by the Audit Committee in 2013/14, whilst a revised Whistleblowing and Serious Misconduct Policy was launched in 2015.
+Adopting a strategic response which commits to tackling fraud at all levels within the organisation, fits in line with the principles of good governance. - 4.2 As part of our work in raising awareness of fraud throughout the Council we produce Fraud Spotlight, a bi-annual fraud bulletin covering topical fraud related issues.
 This is circulated throughout the City Council via the intranet, and to all schools via the Schools Noticeboard.
-We are currently exploring the use of other media to maximise its distribution.
 We also periodically issue alerts whenever we become aware of a fraud threat in a particular area, and review and revise corporate policies and procedures to respond to particular issues.
-Last year we participated in a working group reviewing the risks within the procurement cycle posed by Serious & Organised Crime.
+During the year we updated the PSPG Fraud Awareness chapter which is now available in a revamped format on the intranet.
+We also continue to explore the use of other media to help raise awareness of fraud.

-- 4.3 We have worked closely with the Place Directorate to ensure that staff involved in dealing with housing applications and tenancy issues are aware of the risks of fraud in this area.
-We have also developed, with the support of senior management, a network of 'Housing Fraud Champions' to help promote greater awareness of social housing fraud and to act as a single point of contact for our Application Fraud Investigators to obtain assistance during the course of their investigations. - 4.4 We continually look for innovative ways to raise awareness of tenancy fraud and are looking to run a publicity campaign to heighten awareness amongst the public.
+- 4.3 At the end of the year we were approached by the Adult Social Care Directorate to provide fraud awareness training to their managers.
+This was in part due to the occurrence of a small number of significant employee frauds within the directorate.
+A series of training workshops were arranged and further bespoke training is planned.
+We also agreed to use the directorate's staff newsletter to issue alerts and provide general advice on fraud related matters. - 4.4 We continue to work closely with the Neighbourhoods Directorate to ensure that staff involved in dealing with housing applications and tenancy issues are aware of the risks of fraud in this area. - 4.5 We continually look for innovative ways to raise awareness of tenancy fraud and have explored the possibility of running a publicity campaign to heighten awareness amongst the public.
 We also publicise some of our successful prosecution outcomes to highlight the consequences of committing this type of fraud.